With the arrival of peak season beginning in January, Florida Grapefruit really shine.

 “Many regions around the world produce grapefruit,” said Samantha Lane, director of global marketing at the Florida Department of Citrus (FDOC).
 “But the same thing that makes Florida the ideal place to visit is what makes our grapefruit amazing.
 Our climate can’t be beat.”

 Much of Florida’s grapefruit is grown in the Indian River region of the state.
 Located on the east coast of Florida, the Indian River stretches more than 200 miles south from Daytona to West Palm Beach.

 The area is home to the Anastasia Formation, a geologic formation composed of sand and coquina limestone.
 The formation’s positioning just below ground allows the root system of citrus trees to tap into essential minerals and nutrients during the growing cycle.

-Combined with a flat terrain and high water table, these unique attributes create ideal growing conditions for grapefruit and contribute to the fruit’s high quality.
+Combined with flat terrain and a high water table, these unique attributes create ideal growing conditions for grapefruit and contribute to the fruit’s high quality.

 Because the season is long and the taste of the fruit varies throughout the season, Florida Grapefruit is also a versatile ingredient in many dishes.